Constitution for the University of the Third Age Adelaide

 © Permanently incapacitated by ill health

-(d) Absent without apology or explanation from more than three successive meetingsor if a board member:
+(d) Absent without apology or explanation from more than three successive meetings

-(b) Ceases, for any reason, to be a member of the Association
+(f) Ceases, for any reason, to be an ordinary member of the Association

 The Association shall have a common seal upon which its corporate name shall appear in legible characters.

-(a) The board shall call an annual general meeting in accordance with the Act and these rules.
+(a) The Board shall call an Annual General Meeting in accordance with the Act and this Constitution.

-(b) The annual general meeting shall be held within five months after the end of its financial year.
+(b) The Annual General Meeting shall be held within five months of the end of the Association’s financial year.

 © The order of the business at the meeting shall be:

-(i) The confirmation of the minutes of the previous annual general meeting and of any special general meeting held since that meeting
+(i) The confirmation of the minutes of the previous Annual General Meeting and of any general meeting held since that meeting

 (iv) The appointment of auditors